WILLIAMSTOWN -- Francis and Helen Leavens are among the lucky ones.

 "The First Congregational Church -- and the people of Williamstown -- have been wonderful in helping us out.
 We've gotten gas cards and a gift certificate to a local grocery store so we can get something to eat while we're here each day," she said.

-Bachand Avenue resident Dianne Maselli doesn't expect to rebuild after
+Bachand Avenue resident Dianne Maselli doesn't expect to rebuild after the mobile home she shared with her parents was flooded.

 "It's too heartbreaking to rebuild," she said.